We partner with innovative companies to help them navigate through the unmapped territory of diversity, inclusion, and belonging.

 We know that this work is challenging and there is no one-size-fits-all solution, but we persist because we desire to challenge the status quo.
 In fact, our ultimate goal as a company is to be put out of business - not because we couldn't hack it - because we’re no longer needed.

 We conduct assessments to understand our clients’ diversity, inclusion, and belonging maturity.
 We use a customized mixed-method, research-based approach to identify areas of bias, inequity, and toxic culture within companies.
 The methodology typically includes a quantitative survey and a series of qualitative assessments.
 We conduct interviews and / or focus groups with employees, experts, and other key stakeholders, as well as review internal and external company communications, including websites, policies, benefits, and work-perks.
+We review the accessibility of all physical space as well as past and current company off-sites and events.
 We examine processes including recruitment, hiring, growth, and development and we also review a company’s products and services.

 After we conduct the assessment, we analyze our clients' data and provide a report of our findings and recommendations for targeted strategies to address our clients' challenges.